pedrorxmos/id3-project-alpha/README.md

 # id3-project-alpha
 Project Alpha: About Me

 #

+It is necessary to install node modiles when cloning the repository, for that use `npm install` on the terminal when the repository is cloned.

+#

 This project uses SCSS, so its necessary to use `npm run sass` on the terminal to compile the .scssc file: